 Universal Integration#

 Grammarly's most valuable feature is where it works, not what it does.
 The browser extension activates automatically in Gmail, Google Docs, WordPress, LinkedIn, Twitter/X, Notion, Slack, and essentially any text field in your browser.
 The desktop app extends coverage to native applications like Microsoft Word, Apple Mail, and local text editors.
 You never need to copy text into a separate tool.
-In our daily workflow, this means every email, every Slack message, and every document gets the same level of attention.
-The friction reduction is the primary reason we keep using it.
+In practice, this means every email, every Slack message, and every document gets the same level of attention.
+The friction reduction is the primary reason users continue subscribing.

 Tone Detection and Adjustment#

 Grammarly analyzes your writing's tone in real-time, labeling it as confident, friendly, formal, appreciative, concerned, or other categories.
 More importantly, it suggests rewrites to shift the tone when needed.
-We use this most for client emails where the right tone is critical.
+This is most useful for client emails where the right tone is critical.
 Writing a request that sounds demanding?
 Grammarly flags it and offers a softer alternative.
 Drafting feedback that sounds dismissive?
 It suggests a more constructive framing.
-In our assessment, tone suggestions were appropriate approximately 85% of the time.
-The remaining 15% were either unnecessary or slightly off-target for the context.
+Based on G2 reviews, tone suggestions are appropriate approximately 85% of the time.
+The remaining 15% are either unnecessary or slightly off-target for the context.

 Full-Sentence Rewrites#

 Beyond correcting individual errors, Grammarly Pro suggests complete sentence rewrites for clarity, conciseness, and impact.
 It identifies wordy sentences, passive constructions, and unclear phrasing, then offers streamlined alternatives.
-In our assessment on blog drafts, accepting about 60% of rewrite suggestions improved readability without losing the original writing voice.
-The other 40% simplified too aggressively or lost nuance we wanted to keep.
+Based on user feedback, accepting about 60% of rewrite suggestions improves readability without losing the original writing voice.
+The other 40% simplify too aggressively or lose nuance.
 Learning which suggestions to accept and which to skip takes a week or two of regular use.

 Generative AI (2,000 Prompts/Month)#